Casco Bay: Marine economy

 A 2017 University of Southern Maine study commissioned by the Casco Bay Estuary Partnership estimated that the Casco Bay region's "ocean economy" supported $704 million in annual economic activity and 18,500 jobs, 70% of the spending linked to recreation.

 South Portland's seven petroleum terminals have storage capacity for 8.6 million barrels of oil, with half the state of Maine's home heating oil arriving through the Port of Portland.

 The cruise ship Carnival Glory docked in 2013 at Maine State Pier in Portland, Maine.

 In October 2011, Portland completed $27 million in upgrades at Ocean Gateway International Marine Passenger Terminal that allowed for operators of large cruise ships to add the city to their ports of call.
-The city was on pace for its busiest cruise ship season ever in 2024, with just over 150 cruise ships scheduled to visit with some 200,000 passengers.
+Cruise Maine reported 133 cruise ship calls and just over 200,000 passenger days in Portland for 2024, a slight decrease in visitations from 2023.

-Cumberland County lobster harvesters trapped about 11.1 million pounds of lobsters in 2023, at a market value of about $59.3 million.
-Dating back two decades, 2016 was the peak harvest year with nearly 14.4 million pounds of lobster landed by Cumberland County licensees, for $61.5 million in revenue.
+Cumberland County lobster harvesters trapped about 10.4 million pounds of lobsters in 2025, at a market value of about $67.9 million.
+Dating back two decades, 2016 was the peak harvest year with nearly 14.4 million pounds of lobster landed by Cumberland County licensees, for $61.5 million in market value that year.

-Portland has a fleet of offshore fishing vessels that offload their catch primarily at the Portland Fish Exchange.
-In 2022, landings totaled nearly 9.8 million pounds of seafood at a market value of $21.3 million according to NOAA Fisheries, ranking Portland fourth among Maine ports after Stonington, Vinalhaven and Friendship.
-Landings peaked in 1993 at $49.1 million.
+In addition to lobster harvesters, Portland is the home port for offshore fishing vessels that offload their catch primarily at the Portland Fish Exchange.
+In 2024, landings totaled about 13.8 million pounds of seafood at a market value of $26.7 million according to NOAA Fisheries, ranking Portland first among 33 Maine ports.
+Landings peaked in 1993 at 87.3 million pounds and $49.1 million in market value.

 As of October 2024, the Maine Department of Marine Resources listed more than 50 active aquaculture site leases in Casco Bay managed by more than 30 operators, totaling about 220 acres for the nurture and harvest of oysters, clams, mussels, scallops and sugar kelp.

-Portland Schooner Co. offers windjammer cruises on four historic schooners in its fleet in Bagheera and Wendameen built in Boothbay, Timberwind built in Portland and Heart's Desire built in South Freeport, as well as on a historic, gaff-rigged sloop called Vela.
+Portland Schooner Co. offers windjammer cruises on four historic schooners in its fleet in Bagheera and Wendameen built in Boothbay, Timberwind built in Portland, and Heart's Desire built in South Freeport; as well as the gaff-rigged sloop Vela.
 Cruises are available on the schooner Alert operating from Bailey Island in Harpswell.

 The state of Maine listed 40 fishing charter boats operating in Cumberland County as of 2023.